giferrar/tdd-kata-confectionery/README.md

 After terminating the challenge going through the whole round of the **TDD** workflow, the two can pick another scenario from the list and swap their roles.

 ## Description of the Kata/Randori challenges
+Here is a description of the use cases to solve in this exercise.
+In the branche `Solutions` you can find a step-by-step guide on solving all Katas, going through each step of the **TDD** lifecycle.

 ### CakeService